Migrate Exchange 2010 to 2016

 - Download EdbMails and install the application on your computer running on Windows OS that can connect to both the source and target Exchange servers.

-Step 3: Connect to source Exchange 2010 server
+Step 2: Connect to source Exchange server 2010

-- Provide all the source Exchange 2010 server details and click the ‘Login’ button.
+- Provide the source Exchange server credentials and click ‘Login’ to authenticate

-- Next, choose an option to load the mailboxes.
-EdbMails automatically loads your source Exchange server mailboxes.
-However, you can load the mailboxes using a CSV file.
+- After successfully logging into your source server, you have the option to load the mailboxes.
+EdbMails can automatically load the mailboxes.
+Alternatively, you can manually load the mailboxes using a CSV file.

 - Enter the target Exchange 2016 server details and click the ‘Login’ button

-- After successfully login to your target Exchange 2016 server, select the option to load the mailboxes.
+- After successfully login to your target Exchange 2016 server, select the option to load the mailboxes, you can manually load the mailboxes using a CSV file.

 Exchange 2010 to 2016: post-migration tasks